bamos/conference-tracker/README.md

 [![Build Status](https://travis-ci.org/bamos/conference-tracker.svg)](https://travis-ci.org/bamos/conference-tracker)

-This repository contains my minimal-maintenance conference tracker, which contains my opinionated list of CS conferences I track.
+This repository contains my minimal-maintenance conference tracker and an opinionated list of CS conferences.
 I find this slightly easier than keeping the dates on Google Calendar because I can glance at the entire list, keep track of URLs, and add reminders when I need to add next year's conference.